rajeshsahoo14/Funny-Git-Commit/README.md

 🛠️ Contributing

 Want to add more funny messages?
-Contributions are welcome!
+Contributions are welcome!!

 Fork this repo